ASAL / CA Writers’ Fellowships

 Application process:

-to ASAL’s secretariat ([email protected]) by 30 November 2022.
+Please contact ASAL’s secretariat ([email protected]) by 31 January 2026.
 The selection panel will be recruited from the ASAL Executive.

 Your application should include a CV listing your publications and two short statements (400 words each) of how you would use the Fellowship